I've helped create numerous group camping menus that cater to multiple dietary and taste bud needs.

 Solar ovens can be a fun science experiment or can be used to prepare significant portions of food on camping trips.

 They can be homemade or purchased starting at about $50.
 They generally cook food at 150-300 F and can be used for soups, stews, and some dessert recipes.
-They can bake, boil, steam, and dehydrate food.
+They are typically able to bake, boil, steam, and dehydrate food.
 Look online for solar oven cooking recipes.

 Try a solar oven for some of the food prep, perhaps baking a batch of cookies, while making the bulk of the food on a camp stove or campfire.
 Use of solar ovens can be expanded if the group likes them.